jywebhero/awesome-ai/README.md

 ## Personal Assistant

 - [inbox-zero](https://github.com/elie222/inbox-zero) - Inbox Zero is the open-source AI personal assistant for people who want to spend less time on email.
 Your email for you based on a plain text prompt file.
 It can take any action a human assistant can take on your behalf (Draft reply, Label, Archive, Reply, Forward, Mark Spam, and even call a webhook).
 Categorize everyone that's ever emailed you.
 Automatically block cold emails.
 Track your email activity with daily, weekly, and monthly stats.

+## RAG

+- [Anything-llm](https://github.com/Mintplex-Labs/anything-llm) - The all-in-one Desktop & Docker AI application with built-in RAG, AI agents, and more.
+- [Quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠 Focus on your product rather than the RAG.
+Easy integration in existing products with customisation!
+Any LLM: GPT4, Groq, Llama.
+Any Vectorstore: PGVector, Faiss.
+Any Files.
+Anyway you want.
+- [DocsGPT](https://github.com/arc53/docsgpt) - Chatbot for documentation, that allows you to chat with your data.
+Privately deployable, provides AI knowledge sharing and integrates knowledge into your AI workflow.
+- [Txtai](https://github.com/neuml/txtai) - All-in-one open-source embeddings database for semantic search, LLM orchestration and language model workflows.
+- [Swirl-search](https://github.com/swirlai/swirl-search) - AI Search & RAG Without Moving Your Data.
+Get instant answers from your company's knowledge across 100+ apps while keeping data secure.
+Deploy in minutes, not months.